 Strengthening intergovernmental cooperation on MPA management and scientific issues among Arctic MPA authorities.

-A pan-Arctic MPA network framework also contributes significantly to a number of ongoing Arctic Council objectives, including: several elements of the Kiruna Ministerial Declaration of 2013; implementing ecosystem-based management (EBM); responding to the Arctic Biodiversity Assessment recommendations; furthering the Arctic Marine Shipping Assessment “areas of heightened ecological and cultural significance”; and operating in a cooperative, coordinated and integrated approach to the management of the Arctic marine environment.
+A pan-Arctic MPA network framework also contributes significantly to a number of ongoing Arctic Council objectives, including: several elements of the Kiruna Ministerial Declaration of 2013; implementing ecosystem-based management; responding to the Arctic Biodiversity Assessment recommendations; furthering management of “areas of heightened ecological and cultural significance” identified under the Arctic Marine Shipping Assessment; advancing goals of the Arctic Marine Strategic Plan; and operating in a cooperative, coordinated and integrated approach to the management of the Arctic marine environment.

-This framework was drafted by an MPA Network Expert Group (MPA-EG) reporting toPAME.PAME.
+This framework was drafted by an MPA Network Expert Group (MPA-EG) reporting to the Arctic Council’s Protection of the Arctic Marine Environment Working Group (PAME).
 The Expert Group was co-led by Canada, Norway, and the United States; all Member States of the Arctic Council were active participants (see Annex 1 for the full list of participants).
-The Framework builds on work of the Ecosystem Approach to Management Expert Group (EA-EG) of the Protection of the Arctic Marine Environment (PAME) Working Group, and the Arctic Council Expert Group on ecosystem-based management (EBM) , as well as the previous work of the Conservation of Arctic Flora and Fauna (CAFF) Working Group on a Circumpolar Protected Area Network (CPAN) .
+The Arctic Council first called for the establishment of MPAs, including representative networks, in its 2004 Strategic Plan.
+The Framework also builds on work of the Ecosystem Approach to Management Expert Group (EA-EG) led by PAME, and the Arctic Council Expert Group on ecosystem-based management (EBM) , as well as the previous work of the Conservation of Arctic Flora and Fauna (CAFF) Working Group on a Circumpolar Protected Area Network (CPAN) .

 Value of a Pan-Arctic Marine Protected Area Network